 "FORWARD Two," (2d No. Quad.
-Franc.)
+Franç.
+Double, p.
+15.)

-This means forward two persons.
-(It may as well be here stated, that the figures of the old Standard Quadrilles, as the Quad.
-Franc., Lancers Quadrilles, Caledonian Quadrilles, etc., are called by their old names, and governed by the old rules.)
-Originally, this figure was executed by the "first two," (first lady and opposite gentleman,) executing the figure in this manner:
+This means forward two persons, though now performed by four.
+It may as well be here stated that the figures of the old Standard Quadrilles, ("Plain Quadrille," Lancers Quadrilles, Caledonian Quadrilles, etc.,) are called by their old names, and, with the exception of the figure "Forward Two," governed by the old rules, with this difference,-that the old fancy Quadrille steps are omitted, and there are no solos, and all old dances that do not, or cannot, be made to accord with the present style, are obsolete, the only variations admissible being those which are not likely to disconcert others performing the figure at the same time, or to cause collision with another person or couple.

-The second time the forward two was performed by the 2d lady and opposite gentleman; 3d time by 3d lady and opposite gentleman; 4th time, by 4th lady and opposite gentleman.
-Now they are called "Double Figures," and your partner accompanies you.
+Originally, this figure (Forward Two,) was executed by the "first two," (first lady and opposite gentleman,) in this manner:

-According to the rule for this particular figure, in passing the opposite person, when crossing over and re-crossing to places, you should go to your own left-the opposite person's right-thus causing the ladies to pass between in changing places, and the gentlemen to pass between in returning.
-Do not change sides with your partner throughout the entire figure.
+The second time the forward two was performed by the 2d lady and opposite gentleman, and so on.
+According to this rule, in passing the opposite person, when crossing over and re-crossing to places, you should go to your own left; thus, (in double figures) causing the ladies to pass between in changing places, and the gentlemen to pass between in re-turning-without turning your partner throughout the entire figure.